trackmastersteve/HackServ/README.md

 - [ ] Auto Vuln / Port Scan on join

-- [ ] open reverse shell/meterpreter
+- [ ] open reverse shell/meterpreter (trying to figure out how to create secondary sockets for this)

 - [ ] Accept uploads from admin